openaq/aqi-hub/docs/indices/uae.md

 * ${tex`C_P`} - Truncated concentration of pollutant P

 The Emirati Air Quality Index only reports a composite AQI corresponding to the highest sub-index value calculated for PM<sub>10</sub>, PM<sub>2.5</sub>, O<sub>3</sub>, NO<sub>2</sub>, and SO<sub>2</sub>.
 The average concentration of each pollutant is calculated using the corresponding averaging period.
-If the averaging period exceeds 1 hour, the moving average is used (_terminology: end-of-period / end-of-hour calculation?_) with the last hour range corresponding to the hour for reporting the index.
+If the averaging period exceeds 1 hour, the moving average is used with the last hour range corresponding to the hour for reporting the index.

 The UAE's Air Quality Index has multiple sub-indexes, with different averaging periods and breakpoint values for O<sub>3</sub> and SO<sub>2</sub>.
 This indicates that different average periods are used according to varying pollutant levels.
 For O<sub>3</sub>, a 1 hour averaging period is used if the pollutant concentration is above 200 µg/Nm<sup>3</sup>, while any concentration less than are measured using an 8-hour rolling averaging period.
 For SO<sub>2</sub>, a 1-hour averaging period is used for pollutant concentrations up to 797 µg/Nm<sup>3</sup>, while for exceeding concentrations a 24-hour rolling averaging period is used.
 For PM<sub>2.5</sub> and PM<sub>10</sub>, a 24-hour rolling averaging period is used.
 For CO, an 8-hour rolling averaging period is used, while for NO<sub>2</sub>, a 1-hour averaging period is used.
 It is unclear what level the pollutant concentrations above the upper bound are classified as.

 For PM<sub>10</sub>, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub> sub-index calculations, the concentrations are truncated to the nearest µg/Nm<sup>3</sup>.
 For CO and PM<sub>2.5</sub>, the concentrations are truncated to the nearest 0.1 mg/Nm3 and 0.1 µg/Nm<sup>3</sup>, respectively.
 For the composite Emirati Air Quality Index calculation, the final index value obtained is rounded to the nearest whole number.

-Breakpoints for each pollutant are based on the EPA guidance for the Air Quality Index of September 2018 (link to reference 5 on page 11 of [^3] ) along with the National Ambient Air Quality Standards (link to reference as stated above, also in [^3]).
+Breakpoints for each pollutant are based on the EPA guidance for the Air Quality Index of September 2018 along with the National Ambient Air Quality Standards [^3].

 For all pollutants, the upper breakpoints in the “Moderate” category correspond to the National Ambient Air Quality Standards[^3].